-I have chosen to move this to the beginning of Methods section L197-207 so that we say up front that we’re only calculating suspended yield and why.
+We moved this to the beginning of Methods section L197-207 so that we say up front that we’re only calculating suspended yield and why.
 Hopefully the reader will then not be looking for how we calculated bedload.
-The MS then outlines the overall sampling and analytic methods before moving on to describing Field Data Collection 34.
-L231 Yes, an at-a-station fluvial suspended sediment budget, the counterpart to which is the fluvial bedload budget, which you should mention here as the component that was not measured.
+The MS then outlines the overall sampling and analytic methods before moving on to describing Field Data Collection.
+34. L231 Yes, an at-a-station fluvial suspended sediment budget, the counterpart to which is the fluvial bedload budget, which you should mention here as the component that was not measured.

 R1C34: Done.
 See response to R1C33.
 35. L247 (second to last sentence) Define 'Erosivity Index'.